John Lescroart: Dismas Hardy (featured protagonist)

 Lescroart's most popular works are a series of legal and crime dramas taking place in and around San Francisco, beginning with the thriller Dead Irish.
-They center around the adventures of ex-cop and lawyer, Dismas Hardy, and his best friend, officer Abe Glitsky, among many other friends and associates.
+They center around the adventures of ex-cop/lawyer Dismas Hardy and his best friend, officer Abe Glitsky, among many other friends and associates.
 His newest works introduce Wyatt Hunt, working as a private investigator.
 Although they are often performing together in the story, the books can be distinguished by which character is the main protagonist.
 Hardy's daughter, Rebecca, first appears as the main character in the novel The Fall, following her graduation from law school and joining Hardy's law firm as an associate attorney.